sebastianduchene/NELSI/README.md

 Lepage, T., Bryant, D., Philippe, H., & Lartillot, N. (2007).
 A general comparison of relaxed molecular clock models. *Molecular Biology and Evolution*, 24(12), 2669-2680.

-Paradis, E., Claude, J., & Strimmer, K. (2004).
-APE: analyses of phylogenetics and evolution in R language. *Bioinformatics*, 20(2), 289-290.
+Popescu, A. A., Huber, K. T., & Paradis, E. (2012).
+Ape 3.0: New tools for distance-based phylogenetics and evolutionary analysis in R. *Bioinformatics*, 28(11), 1536-1537.

 Rambaut, A. (2009).
 Path-O-Gen: temporal signal investigation tool.